 I definitely had to categorize the toy as being in the "completely useless" category, and it's also basically a "one trick pony" even as a toy, but every now and then I just have to press the switch and watch the dazzling patterns.
 I also had to think there was somebody in China or Taiwan who had some real fun thinking the silly thing up.BACK_TO_TOP

 * IF YOU'RE HOT YOU'RE HOT: With the arrival of the 21st-century "global war on terror", the authorities have had to climb up a learning curve, sometimes running into unexpected difficulties.
-According to an article on SCIENTIFIC AMERICAN online ("'Hot' Patients Setting Off Radiation Alarms" by Jane Sutton), the attempt to set up radiation-detector security systems to spot terrorists carrying a radioactive "dirty bomb" has run into a slight obstacle: there are plenty of ordinary people walking around whose bodies are radioactive enough to trip such detectors.
+According to an article from SCIENTIFICAMERICAN.com ("'Hot' Patients Setting Off Radiation Alarms" by Jane Sutton), the attempt to set up radiation-detector security systems to spot terrorists carrying a radioactive "dirty bomb" has run into a slight obstacle: there are plenty of ordinary people walking around whose bodies are radioactive enough to trip such detectors.
 The issue is that radioactive materials are commonly used in medicine as tracers or therapy, with 60,000 Americans a day being given such treatments.
 The radioactive materials administered to them do not represent a threat to them or anyone else, but the patients can still be "hot" enough to trip radiation detectors for anywhere from a day to three months after treatment.